basejump/grails-executor/README.md

 	executorService( grails.plugin.executor.PersistenceContextExecutorWrapper ) { bean->
 		bean.destroyMethod = 'destroy'
+		persistenceInterceptor = ref("persistenceInterceptor")
 		executor = Executors.newCachedThreadPool()
 	}

-You can override it and inject your own special thread pool executor using [Executors][] by overriding the bean in conf/spring/resources.groovy or your doWithSpring in your plugin.
+You can override it and inject your own special thread pool executor using [Executors][] by overriding the bean in conf/spring/resources.groovy or the doWithSpring closure in your plugin.

 	executorService(  grails.plugin.executor.PersistenceContextExecutorWrapper ) { bean->
-		bean.destroyMethod = 'destroy' //keep this destroy method so it can try and clean up nicely
+		bean.destroyMethod = 'destroy' //keep this destroy method so it can try and clean up nicely persistenceInterceptor = ref("persistenceInterceptor")
 		//this can be whatever from Executors (don't write your own and pre-optimize) executor = Executors.newCachedThreadPool(new YourSpecialThreadFactory())
 	}